edthedev/edthedev.github.io/blog/minetest/mods.md

 date: 2024-05-05
 ---

+## About

+The best reason to play `MineGame` on the `MineTest` engine is the diversity of `mods` (game modifications) available.

+Seasoned `MineCraft: Java Edition` server admins will have learned that the practical limit of supported mods on moderated resources multiplayer server may be around one dozen.

+But `MineTest` was built from the ground-up with modding in mind.

+My modest `MineTest` server runs smoothly with half a dozen connected players **while running around 80 plugins**.

 ## Essentials

+`Cleaner` replaces any unrecognized objects from uninstalled mods with a simple red block.
+- Essential because you can remove mods that are not working, without worrying too much about unrecognized blocks left behind.
+- I believe this is preventing server crashes.
+- Unrecognized blocks can be picked up and trashed.
+- Gives a server admin freedom to remove mods that are not right for that server.

 `Farming Redo` adds so many crops.
 - Essential because it makes seeds from all kinds of crops spawn randomly when a player digs in grass